Marker Logo

 Topics.
 This historical marker is listed in this topic list: Government & Politics.
 A significant historical year for this entry is 1812.

 Location.
 39° 57.984′ N, 74° 56.64′ W. Marker is in Moorestown, New Jersey, in Burlington County.
-Marker is on East Main Street.
+It is on East Main Street.
 Touch for map.
 Marker is at or near this postal address: 40 East Main Street, Moorestown NJ 08057, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Moorestown, New Jersey Friends Meeting House (about 400 feet away, measured in a direct line); Roberts’ Hall (about 500 feet away); Site of Coles Hotel (about 600 feet away); Moorestown, N.J. (about 700 feet away); Site of Cox's Tavern (about 700 feet away); Morgan Hollinshead Clock Shop Site (about 700 feet away); “Hessian House” (approx. 0.2 miles away); Smith-Cadbury Mansion (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: First Moorestown, New Jersey Friends Meeting House (about 400 feet away, measured in a direct line); Roberts’ Hall (about 500 feet away); Site of Coles Hotel (about 600 feet away); Moorestown, N.J. (about 700 feet away); Site of Cox's Tavern (about 700 feet away); Morgan Hollinshead Clock Shop Site (about 700 feet away); “Hessian House” (approx. 0.2 miles away); Smith-Cadbury Mansion (approx. 0.3 miles away).
 Touch for a list and map of all markers in Moorestown.

 Paid Advertisement